jerdog/devex-and-devops-success-revealHugo/content/_index.md

 Key to this synergy is the adoption of better practices...
 **Empower with the Right Tools:** Equip teams with integrated, user-friendly tools that support automation, collaboration, and real-time communication.
 This includes choosing IDEs, version control systems, CI/CD pipelines, and monitoring tools that align with both Dev and Ops needs.
 **Encourage Cross-functional Teams:** Promote the formation of cross-functional teams that include roles with diverse expertise (e.g., development, operations, quality assurance) to foster a shared understanding and responsibility from project inception through to deployment and maintenance.
-**Implement Feedback Loops:** Establish robust feedback mechanisms that allow for continuous learning and improvement.
+**Implement Feedback Loops:** Establishing robust feedback mechanisms allow for continuous learning and improvement.
 This can be achieved through regular retrospectives, incorporating user feedback into development cycles, and using monitoring tools to gather insights on performance and user experience.
 **Focus on Automation:** Automate repetitive and manual tasks wherever possible to reduce toil and free up team members to focus on more strategic activities.
 This includes automating testing, deployments, and infrastructure provisioning.
 **Invest in Training and Development:** Ensure that team members have opportunities to learn and grow their skills in both development and operations domains.
 This helps in building empathy between teams and equips individuals with the knowledge to understand and contribute to different stages of the development lifecycle.
 {{% /note %}}